 Example: A student listens to the complaints of a company’s customer.
 Then they are asked to compose a text based on what they’ve heard.

-Therefore, if there is a situation in real life where this person needs to express some complaints as a customer or become the receiver of them, they will know who to do it.
-They will know even if they are only on B1 level in the Dutch language.
+Therefore, if there is a situation in real life where this person needs to express some complaints as a customer or become the receiver of them, they will know how to do it.
+They will know even if they are only at B1 level in the Dutch language.

 Tips for how to approach the listening exercises:

 You are trying to construct your first sentences, up to 40 words for A1 level and 60 words for A2 level and even write cover letters for level B1.